The Arches (Glasgow): History

 The site of the venue was a previously derelict area below the Glasgow Central railway station, which was converted to house the exhibition Glasgow's Glasgow during the city's year as European City of Culture.
 In 1991, after the exhibition had ended, the space was obtained by Andy Arnold, who would become the venue's artistic director, for the purposes of creating a theatre.
 Realising that theatre productions required substantial funding, Arnold decided to stage nightclub events to support his projects, and this practice continued until the venue's closure, the clubbing revenues helping to fund what became one of Europe's leading cultural venues.

 In early 2007, The Arches was voted 12th best club in the world by DJs in a DJ Magazine poll.

 In January 2008, Andy Arnold left The Arches to become the artistic director at the Tron Theatre.
 He was succeeded as artistic director and joint chief executive by Jackie Wylie, formerly the venue's Arts Programmer.

 In April 2015, The Arches announced on Facebook that their nightclub licence had been removed from them.
 DJs, artists, performers showed anger all over the world.
 A petition started to reinstate the licence gained over 40,000 signatures, while over 400 figures from the Scottish cultural scene, including Irvine Welsh, Liz Lochhead and members of Franz Ferdinand, Belle and Sebastian and Mogwai, signed a letter asking the Scottish government to ensure that The Arches remained open as an arts venue.

 In June 2015, The Arches announced on social media that the company would go into administration and would have no choice but to close down the facility.

 The Arches building was reopened as Platform food market since February 2018.

+Brickwork: A Biography of The Arches was published by Salamander Street in November 2021 containing accounts from directors, DJs, performers, clubbers, artists, bar tenders, actors, audiences and staff.